CS-SI/Orekit/src/test/resources/gnss/reference-attitude-generator/README.txt

    and correspond to data from week 1800 to week 1988, except for about 30 files missing in the archive

-2) ran the GeneratedBaseSample java program to pick up 5 subsets of alignment events:
+2) ran the GenerateBaseSample java program to pick up 5 subsets of alignment events:
      - one subset where the beta angle is around -19°
      - one subset where the beta angle is around -1.5°